 PRACTICE 3- STEPS 1-5 – IDENTIFY AND APPLY WITH INCREASING DIFFICULTY

 7. TASK CARDS: There is a PDF printable version.
 These can be placed in groups or centers.
 A GOOGLE FORMS QUIZ is included for easy grading.

 8. GRAPHIC ORGANIZERS: (About You / Slogan / Any topic) These can be used after Step 5 once students know how to apply.

 9. ASSESSMENT: Assess the students’ knowledge.
-DIFFERENTIATE: For struggling students, you may want to ask them to find 5 instead of 10 examples from Step 3.
-You may want to cross off sections 4 and 5 or ask for less responses.
+Ways to differentiate are included!
 GOOGLE AND POWERPOINT: If you don’t want students to have access to the quiz while practicing, cut and paste it into a separate file.

 HOW ARE THE STEPS SET UP?

 STEP 1: IDENTIFY- Underline the key words that make the similes.

 STEP 2: IDENTIFY- Write the words of the two things being compared.